nginxinc/kubernetes-ingress/docs/content/installation/nic-images/use-aws-image.md

         apiGroup: rbac.authorization.k8s.io
     ```

-3. Sign in to the AWS ECR registry that specified in the instructions on the [AWS Marketplace portal](https://aws.amazon.com/marketplace/pp/prodview-fx3faxl7zqeau?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
+1. Sign in to the AWS ECR registry that specified in the instructions on the [AWS Marketplace portal](https://aws.amazon.com/marketplace/pp/prodview-fx3faxl7zqeau?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).

     {{< img title="ECR pull instructions for NGINX Ingress Controller" src="./img/ecr-pull-instructions.png" >}}

-    {{< tip >}}For help with credentials, AWS Labs offers a credential helper.
-Check out [their GitHub repository](https://github.com/awslabs/amazon-ecr-credential-helper) for setup instructions.{{< /tip >}}

-4. Update the image in the _nginx-plus-ingress.yaml_ manifest.
+1. Update the image in the _nginx-plus-ingress.yaml_ manifest.

 {{%/tab%}}